Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

 # Installation of ROCm and Tensorflow on Ubuntu 20.4.1 LTS for Radeon RX580
+**This guide was updated as of  25.01.2020 due to new version of tensorflow-rocm being incompatible.
+I've also added downgrade instructions**

+## HOW TO DOWNGRADE (EXECUTE THIS SECTION ONLY IF YOU HAVE ANOTHER VERSION OF ROCm INSTALLED!)
+1. ```sudo apt autoremove rocm-dkms```
+2. Make sure that all packages are removed under /opt/rocm-xxx.
+3. Check ```sudo dpkg -l | grep hsa``` .
+Replace hsa with hip, llvm, rocm, rock and make sure that all packages are removed with: sudo apt purge .
+Recommend to do the same for all other additional packages also if you installed anything explicitly.
+*I have occasionally removed the GUI for Ubuntu, so be careful!*
+4. Reboot the system

+## INSTALLATION OF ROCm 3.5.1

 This guide will show you how to set up your **clean Ubuntu 20.4.1 LTS** OS to be ready to run **Tensorflow** projects, using **ROCm** to take advantage of the power of your **RX580 graphics card (or any gfx803)** in a tested, easy and fast way (It should work on other supported Ubuntu versions and other graphic cards too, with only slight changes).

 It is basically a resume of the [official guide by AMD](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html), and the [unofficial guide by Mathieu Poliquin](https://www.videogames.ai/Install-ROCM-Machine-Learning-AMD-GPU).
 I highly recommend to check those links, in order to understand what you are doing and why.